WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 ### Example: Using derived state with both local context and global state

-Let's consider a scenario where there are a global tax rate and local product prices and calculate the final price, including tax.
+Let's now consider a scenario where there are a global tax rate and local product prices and calculate the final price, including tax.

 ```html
 <div data-wp-context='{ "priceWithoutTax": 100 }'>